CyVerse-learning-materials/cyverse_docker_workshop_2018/docker/dockerintro.rst

 6.2 Play-with-docker (PWD)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 `PWD <http://www.play-with-docker.com/>`_ is a Docker playground which allows users to run Docker commands in a matter of seconds.
 It gives the experience of having a free Alpine Linux Virtual Machine in browser, where you can build and run Docker containers and even create clusters in `Docker Swarm Mode <https://docs.docker.com/engine/swarm/>`_.
-Under the hood Docker-in-Docker (DinD) is used to give the effect of multiple VMs/PCs.
+Under the hood, Docker-in-Docker (DinD) is used to give the effect of multiple VMs/PCs.
 In addition to the playground, PWD also includes a training site composed of a large set of Docker labs and quizzes from beginner to advanced level available at `training.play-with-docker.com <http://training.play-with-docker.com/>`_.

 6.2.1 Installation
 ^^^^^^^^^^^^^^^^^^

 You don't have to install anything to use PWD.
-Just open https://labs.play-with-docker.com/ and start using PWD
+Just open ``https://labs.play-with-docker.com/`` and start using PWD

 ..
 Note::